xxfoundation/elixxir-docs/threat_model.md

 distributed among the clients.
 The Adversary can identify clients based on their usage of the network.

+**Current Status**

 In our case simply by watching the mixnet traffic, one can learn the mix cascade that a given target client is using.
+This isn't a devastating attack, however it does limit the mix entropy to the number of message slots in a mixing batch.

 Clients however do not send messages directly to their cascade.
-They send the message to a gateway node which relays the message to the cascade; however gateways only make use of one cascade and so it's trivial for a global passive adversary to determine which cascade a given client is using.
-Therefore the Elixxir mixnet anonymity set size is fixed as the number of slots per message batch.
+They send the message to a gateway node which relays the message to the cascade's gateway; however gateways only make use of one cascade and so it's trivial for a global passive adversary to determine which cascade a given client is using.
+Therefore the Elixxir mixnet anonymity set size is fixed as the number of message slots per mixing batch.

+**Future Mitigation**

-All that having been said, an advantageous design would be able to increase the anonymity set size linearly with the number of clients using the network as would be the case if the gateway servers formed another layer of mixing.
+An advantageous design would be able to increase the mix entropy linearly with the number of cascades in the network as would be the case if the gateway nodes formed another two layers of continuous time mix nodes; in order to hide which cascade a given client message is destined to.
 This would be a good approach if we can overcome some of the associated engineering challenges.

 ### Tagging attacks

+**Attack Description**

 In the classical mixnet literature tagging attacks usually refer to attacks where the adversary can discovery at least a 1-bit flip for confirmation.
-Whereas these bit flipping related confirmation attacks do not apply to non-cryptographically-malleable mixnet message formats.
+Whereas these bit flipping related confirmation attacks do not apply to non-cryptographically-malleable mixnet message formats, such as cMix.

-All that having been said, for cMix and thus the Elixxir mixnet, there is a group homomorphic kind of tagging attack.
-In this case the first and last hop can collaborate: The first hop adds the tag by modulo-multiplying the tag by the message ciphertext.
-The last hop can check for the presence of the can and then remove the tag by modulo-multiplying the message by the tag inverse.

-**Is this correct?**
+For cMix and thus the Elixxir mixnet, there is a group homomorphic tagging attack which is summarized as follows:

+The first mix node in the cascade "adds it's tag" to the target message by means of modulo-multiplication.
+Later the last mix node in the cascade can confirm the presence of the tag by multiplying the tag inverse and checking that the output message format is well formed.

+**Attack Defence**

+This attack doesn't apply to Elixxir because well formed output messages are indistinguishable from pseudo random noise.
+Therefore the adversary cannot confirm the presense of the tag.

 ### N-1 attacks